 - *Ketella – The chocolate coating can be used from our Ketella recipe.
 You can also just melt some butter, coconut oil with the sweetener and add a few tablespoons of cacao powder.
 Make sure you do this over low temperature.

 - Your eggs need to be fresh and have them at room temperature.
-The mixer has to have high speed mode for perfect egg white meringue.
+The mixer has to have a high-speed mode for perfect egg white meringue.